awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### RDS API<a name="USER_WorkingWithParamGroups.Copying.API"></a>

-To copy a DB parameter group, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) action with the following required parameters:
+To copy a DB parameter group, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) operation with the following required parameters:
 + `SourceDBParameterGroupIdentifier`
 + `TargetDBParameterGroupIdentifier`
 + `TargetDBParameterGroupDescription`

 ## Copying a DB Cluster Parameter Group<a name="USER_WorkingWithParamGroups.CopyingCluster"></a>

 You can copy custom DB cluster parameter groups that you create\.
 Copying a parameter group is a convenient solution when you have already created a DB cluster parameter group and you want to include most of the custom parameters and values from that group in a new DB cluster parameter group\.
-You can copy a DB cluster parameter group by using the AWS CLI [copy\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command or the RDS API [CopyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) action\.
+You can copy a DB cluster parameter group by using the AWS CLI [copy\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command or the RDS API [CopyDBClusterParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) operation\.

 After you copy a DB cluster parameter group, wait at least 5 minutes before creating your first DB cluster that uses that DB cluster parameter group as the default parameter group\.
 Doing this allows Amazon RDS to fully complete the copy action before the parameter group is used as the default for a new DB cluster\.
 You can use the **Parameter Groups** option of the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) command to verify that your DB cluster parameter group is created\.